-The Company provides the Named Executive Officers and other employees with a base salary to compensate them for services rendered during the fiscal year.
-As in past years, the Company continued to compare the compensation of the members of the SMG, including Named Executive Officers, to the Survey Peer Group and the Proxy Peer Group, and to target total compensation collectively at or near median levels, with salaries changing if called for by the Company's ancillary compensation data.
+The Company provides the Named Executive Officers with a base salary to compensate them for services rendered during the fiscal year.
+As in past years, the Company continued to compare the compensation of the members of the SMG, including Named Executive Officers, to the Survey Peer Group and the Company Peer Group, and to target total compensation collectively at or near median levels.